 Now the cookies are ready for the oven.
 We’re going to cook these a little lower and longer than average to help dry them more.
 The harder the cookie, the better it will be as an ornament.

 You can see these cookies are pretty brown.
-That way they make sturdier ornaments.
+This way, they make sturdier ornaments.

-You can stop at this step, let the cookie cool completely on the cookie sheet and them tie ribbons around them.
+You can stop at this step, let the cookie cool completely on the cookie sheet and then tie ribbons around them.

-You can make different designs and even add sprinkles to you decorated ornaments.
+You can make different designs and even add sprinkles to your decorated ornaments.
 When you’ve finished decorating, hang with a ribbon on the tree.